2012 Atlanta Falcons season

-The 2012 Atlanta Falcons season was the franchise's 47th season in the National Football League and the fifth under head coach Mike Smith.
+The 2012 season was the Atlanta Falcons' 47th in the National Football League (NFL) and the fifth under head coach Mike Smith.
 Atlanta started the season 8–0, a franchise best for a start to a season.
 By beating the Detroit Lions during Week 16, the Falcons clinched homefield advantage throughout the playoffs in the NFC for the second time in three years, and made it to the NFC Championship for the first time since 2004, where they lost 28–24 against the San Francisco 49ers.
-It was the third straight year in which they didn't lose two consecutive regular season games.
+It was the third straight year in which they did not lose two consecutive regular season games.

 2012 draft class

 The Falcons did not have a first- or fourth-round selection.